-"Me, I'm dishonest.
-And a dishonest man you can always trust to be dishonest.
+"Me?
+I'm dishonest, and a dishonest man you can always trust to be dishonest.
 Honestly.
-It's the honest ones you want to look out for, because you can never predict when they're about to do something incredibly...stupid..."
+It's the honest ones you want to watch out for, because you can never predict when they're going to do something incredibly... stupid."

 And Euphie, ultimately, but it's not her fault!
 This world was made for Magnificent Bastards.
 To break themselves against, like Cuchulain fighting the sea, but at least they have a shot.